ankitladva11/PredictivePros_DataHack/README.md

 - **Interactive PowerBI Dashboards**: PowerBI dashboards offer interactive visualizations and insights to help users analyze their financial data.

-## Screenshots

-Insert screenshots of the application here.

 ## Demo Video

 You can watch the demo video of **समह्GRAH** on Google Drive by clicking [here](https://drive.google.com/file/d/1qZw1N8lRQhHIkyudiHTHqj7uylW5tlKu/view?usp=sharing).